-This pan-seared red snapper is cooked using the same French searing technique I use with other white fish, such as pan-seared halibut.
-It’s served with an easy lemon caper sauce, and is so good that you’ll wish you had an endless supply of snapper!
+This pan-seared red snapper is cooked using the same French searing technique I use with other white fish, such as pan-seared halibut and hake.
+It's served with an easy lemon caper sauce, and is so good that you'll wish you had an endless supply of snapper!

 What Does Red Snapper Taste Like?

 Red snapper, and actually, most varieties of snapper, are firm, meaty white fish.

 The flavor is sweet, nutty and mild, making it perfect with lots of different recipes.